shantamsrivastava/toDo_V1/README.md

-##This is the first iteration of a fullstack ToDo app.
+# This is the first iteration of a full-stack ToDo app

 Major current issues,
 - .fetch causes infinite requests